Holocaust remembrance organizations quit X – DW – 12/13/2024

 As of December 12, 18 Holocaust-related organizations and 21 individuals involved in Holocaust research and writing, primarily in the UK and Germany, had joined the initiative.
 The participants also pledged to support one another's content on other social media platforms.

-The initiative participants are joining newspapers, football clubs, major non-profits and individuals that have been leaving X for alternative options, with significant numbers deactivating their accounts after the November 6 election of Donald Trump.
+The initiative participants are joining newspapers, football clubs, major nonprofits and individuals leaving X for alternative options, with significant numbers deactivating their accounts after the November 6 reelection of Donald Trump.

 A decision long in the works